DrBibop/RoR2VRMod/README.md

 Yes!
 The mod is only required for VR players.
 You can play just fine with other vanilla players as long as you don't have any other mods that prevent you to do so.

 ### Why play a 3rd person game in VR?
 It honestly feels pretty great!
-You can still play in first person using the [First Person mod](https://thunderstore.io/package/mistername/FirstPersonView/).
-Keep in mind that there isn't really a way to know which way is forward using this mod.
-Keep your body straight and use your joystick to make large turns.
-We plan on implementing our own first person system that works better for VR in the future.
+This mod makes you play in first person by default but you can always come back to third person using the config editor.

 ### I can't press any buttons when I launch the game.
-This is likely because the game is not in focus on your PC.
+If you're trying to play with your motion controllers, they're not supported at the moment.
+Otherwise, this is likely because the game is not in focus on your PC.
 Make sure to click on the game window to pull it to the front.
 If your cursor is stuck in place, you can press the Windows key or Ctrl+Escape to unclock it and click on the game.

 ### The game won't launch in VR!
 If you are using SteamVR and the game launches in game theatre mode, right click the game on Steam and go to `Properties > General`.
 You can then turn off the "Use Desktop Game Theatre while SteamVR is active" option.